-If you have ever been to the Adirondack High Peaks Wilderness, you have probably heard about the infamous black bears and the bear resistant food canister that is used to protect your food.
+If you have ever been to the Adirondack High Peaks Wilderness, you have probably heard about the infamous black bears and the bear resistant food canisters that are used to protect your food.
 Since 2005, these containers, or “cans” as most people call them, have been a mandatory item for a backcountry camping experience in the Eastern High Peaks Wilderness.
-New York State law states that, “during the period April 1 through November 30, no overnight camper in the Eastern High Peaks Zone shall fail to use bear-resistant canisters for the storage of all food, food containers, garbage, and toiletries.”
+New York State law states that, “during the period April 1 through November 30, no overnight camper in the Eastern/Central High Peaks Zone shall fail to use bear-resistant canisters for the storage of all food, food containers, garbage, and toiletries.”
 To some backpackers, this regulation is a cause for consternation because of the added weight and bulk a canister brings to their pack.
 Believe me though, the proper use of a bear can, along with proper camping techniques leads to a much more pleasant camping experience.

 When camping in the High Peaks, it is best to think that you are entering the home of the black bears and all of the other animals that call this wilderness their home.
 These animals lived in the mountains long before humans arrived and with our help, will continue to call the Adirondacks their home for years to come.
 Black bears are large land mammals and can weigh anywhere from 90 pounds to over 400 pounds in the largest males.
 It is important to know that they are not a direct threat to us humans; in general they are more scared of us than you are of them.
 It is only when they come into regular and easy access to our high calorie human food that they can get habituated and fearless of us.
 When this happens, it is our food that the bears are interested in, and they could care less about us.
 This is why it is so important to use a bear can.
 Bears are not stupid animals, they have a great capacity to learn and pass this knowledge down to their cubs.
 As camping has become more and more popular in the Adirondacks, our local bears have learned how to get into previous food storage techniques like a “bear hang”, which is when you suspend your food from a tree.